TheoNDionne/CodexTemplate/README.md

-# Goliath: A minimal template for typesetting longform documents in latex
+# Codex: A minimal template for typesetting longform documents in latex

 ## Description